 Before granting you registration the Council must be satisfied that you:

-Once you have been assessed by ANZOC as having qualifications and competence to apply for registration in New Zealand you can apply for registration.
+When you have been assessed by the Council as having recognised qualifications you can apply for registration.
 This is an additional once only cost of $690.00 (including goods and services tax).
 Once registered in New Zealand, the registration lasts until the practitioner is struck off (for disciplinary reasons) or requests that their name is removed from the register.
-Please download the application for registration form.
+Please download the registration application form here.

 Registration, by itself, does not allow a practitioner to lawfully practise.
 In addition to registration, an Annual Practising Certificate is needed each year (1 Apr - 31 Mar).
 Please note the APC runs from 1 April to 31 March.
 The same fee applies if you apply for an APC between these dates.
 See APC below.